-By now I am sure you learned that bees are essential for our life on this earth.
+By now I am sure you have learned that bees are essential for our life on this earth.
 Do support earth day to help these tiny workers help bring food to our table.
 This year I saw many of my zucchini flowers did not grow into zucchinis; it seems they did not get pollinated.

 From April 2016 to April 2017, 33% of US bee colonies died!
 Between 1947 and 2005, the number of bees in the United States declined from 5.9 million to 2.4 million.